MarkM-dev/Previews-client/readme.md

     - The list will show only the currently live streams in your favorites list.
     - Note: the feature relies on the followed channels list, so it will auto-expand (show more) when the sidebar is opened. if it's closed, the list will still populate but will be partial.
     - Note: it might take a few seconds for the list to show or update.
       <br/><br/>

+* **Sidebar YouTube Channels**
+    - A new list at the top of the Twitch sidebar to show your subscribed YouTube channels that are currently live on YouTube.
+    - The list data will update every 5 minutes.
+    - The list will show only the currently live streams in your favorites list.
+    - Supported by the Custom Picture-In-Picture and Multi-Stream & Multi-Chat features so you can use the Multi-Stream cross-platform.
+    - You need to be logged in to YouTube on your browser (just go to youtube.com and login if you aren't already).
+    - When enabling this feature, you will need to allow the extension to run on "youtube.com" (a prompt will show when enabling) - this is so the extension can fetch the streams from YouTube.
+      <br/><br/>